Final Fantasy Fables: Chocobo's Dungeon: Development

 Development began in November 2006 with new members added to the Chocobo development team as the platform had shifted from the Nintendo DS to the Wii.
 Pastel colors replaced the bright colors of the Chocobo Tales.
 Some of the more difficult game elements were removed so that it would appeal to "small children and female" players.
 Square Enix's Virtual World had in-game advertisements for this game during the virtual world's first week.
 Joe Down Studio developed the music for the game and featured extensive remixing of music from various Final Fantasy games due to the positive reception of remixed Final Fantasy music in the game Chocobo Tales.
-New music was composed for the opening movie and demo by Kumi Tanioka.
+New music was composed for the opening by Kumi Tanioka.
 The studio requested that they be allowed to use music from the early Final Fantasy titles as it would be appropriate to the theme of forgotten time.
 Musical cues such as the sound of pickaxes can be heard in the Fire Dungeon, and songs play backwards to indicate the restoration of memory.
-The theme of forgetting your difficulties is discussed in the game story, and the developers tried to convey that putting your all into resolving problems is much better than simply trying to forget, as the people in the game story have.
+The theme of forgetting difficulties is discussed in the game story, and the developers tried to convey that putting all into resolving problems is much better than simply trying to forget, as the people in the game story have.